Mark Gatiss: 1999–2005: Career beginnings

+2007–2017: Doctor Who and Sherlock

+Gatiss has also made three credited appearances in Doctor Who.
+In 2007, he played Professor Lazarus in "The Lazarus Experiment".
+In 2011, he returned in the Series 6 episode "The Wedding of River Song" as a character known as Gantok, and in the 2017 Christmas special "Twice Upon A Time" as "The Captain".
+Also in 2007, he appeared as Robert Louis Stevenson in Jekyll, a BBC One serial by his fellow Doctor Who scriptwriter Steven Moffat.
+In 2008, he appeared in Clone as Colonel Black.
+Gatiss also wrote, co-produced and acted in the BBC Four ghost story Crooked House (2008).

+He appeared in the stage adaptation of Pedro Almodóvar's All About My Mother at the Old Vic in London from 25 August-24 November 2007.
+He won much critical acclaim for his portrayal of the transgender character Agrado.
 In the 2008 English language re-release of the cult 2006 Norwegian animated film Free Jimmy, Gatiss voiced the character of "Jakki," a heavy-set, bizarrely dressed biker member of the "Lappish Mafia."
 In this his voice is used along with the other actors of League of Gentlemen such as Steve Pemberton and Reece Shearsmith.
 The dialogue was written by Simon Pegg and other actors included Pegg himself, Woody Harrelson and David Tennant, who worked with Gatiss on Doctor Who.

-He appeared in the stage adaptation of Pedro Almodóvar's All About My Mother at the Old Vic in London from 25 August-24 November 2007.
-He won much critical acclaim for his portrayal of the transgender character Agrado.

 He was scheduled to perform in Darker Shores by Michael Punter, a ghost story for all the family, at Hampstead Theatre 3 December 2009 – 16 January 2010 but had to withdraw after a serious family illness.
 Tom Goodman-Hill took over his role.

+In 2010, he portrayed Malcolm McLaren in the BBC drama Worried About the Boy which focused on the life and career of Boy George.
+He adapted H. G. Wells' The First Men in the Moon into a television film of the same name for the BBC, also playing Professor Cavor.
+He also made a three-part BBC documentary series entitled A History of Horror, a personal exploration of the history of horror cinema.
+This was followed on 30 October 2012 with a look at European horror with the documentary Horror Europa.
 In March 2010, he was a guest on Private Passions, the biographical music discussion programme on BBC Radio 3.
 From December 2010 to March 2011, Gatiss was playing the role of Bernard in Alan Ayckbourn's Season's Greetings at the Royal National Theatre in London alongside Catherine Tate.
 In December 2011, he appeared in an episode of The Infinite Monkey Cage in an episode entitled The Science of Christmas, alongside Brian Cox, Robin Ince and Richard Dawkins.
 In January 2012, he took the role of Brazen in The Recruiting Officer at the Donmar Theatre, London.
 From 18 October – 24 November that year he was Charles I in the Hampstead Theatre production of 55 Days by Howard Brenton, a play dramatising the military coup that killed a King and forged a Commonwealth under Oliver Cromwell.

-In December 2013, Gatiss joined the cast of the Donmar Warehouse production of Coriolanus as Senator of Rome, Menenius.
-The play went from 6 December 2013 through 13 February 2014.
-For his performance, Gatiss received a nomination for the Laurence Olivier Award for Best Actor in a Supporting Role.